Placement Years 2026/27: The Complete Guide

 |---|---|---|

-| Online application form | CV upload, motivational questions ("why this company?", "why this role?"), academic history, eligibility checks | Tailor every application.
-Research the company specifically — not just their sector.
-Minimum degree class requirements are often enforced automatically; check before applying. |
+| Online application form | CV upload, motivational questions, academic history, eligibility checks | Tailor every application.
+Research the company specifically.
+Minimum degree class requirements are often enforced automatically: check before applying. |

-| Psychometric tests | Numerical reasoning, verbal reasoning, logical/diagrammatic reasoning, situational judgement tests (SJTs).
+| Psychometric tests | Numerical reasoning, verbal reasoning, logical reasoning, situational judgement tests.
 Usually timed, online, unsupervised. | Practice matters significantly.
-Use free tests from SHL Direct, Assessmentday.co.uk, and the test provider named in your invitation.
-Aim to complete 10+ practice tests before your first real one. |
+Use free tests from SHL Direct, Assessmentday.co.uk and the test provider named in your invitation.
+Aim to complete 10 or more practice tests before your first real one. |

-| Video / recorded interview | Pre-recorded answers to competency questions, often via HireVue or Spark Hire.
-You get 30–60 seconds to prepare and 2–3 minutes to respond. | Practise answering competency questions aloud on camera.
+| Video or recorded interview | Pre-recorded answers to competency questions, often via HireVue.
+You get 30 to 60 seconds to prepare and 2 to 3 minutes to respond. | Practise answering competency questions aloud on camera.
 The gap between thinking of an answer and delivering it confidently to a lens is larger than most people expect.
 Do at least five mock runs. |

-| Telephone / live first interview | 30–45 minute competency-based interview, usually with HR.
-Standard STAR-format questions. | Prepare 8–10 strong STAR examples from university, part-time work, societies, and projects.
+| Telephone or live first interview | 30 to 45 minute competency-based interview, usually with HR.
+Standard STAR-format questions. | Prepare 8 to 10 strong STAR examples from university, part-time work, societies and projects.
 Have them ready to adapt to different question framings. |

-| Assessment centre | Half or full day — group exercise, case study or presentation, written task, final interview.
-Usually held at the employer's offices. | Research the company thoroughly.
-Practise case studies (especially for consulting/finance).
-In group exercises, be collaborative and build on others' contributions rather than dominating.
+| Assessment centre | Half or full day: group exercise, case study or presentation, written task, final interview.
+Usually at the employer's offices. | Research the company thoroughly.
+Practise case studies especially for consulting and finance.
+In group exercises, be collaborative and build on others' contributions.
 Your interaction with other candidates is being assessed, not just your individual performance. |

-Pay, finances & student loan during placement
+Pay, finances and student loan during placement

 What placement students actually earn

-Technology & Software Engineering
+Technology and Software Engineering

-Investment Banking & Finance
+Investment Banking and Finance

-Engineering & Manufacturing
+Engineering and Manufacturing

-Consulting & Professional Services
+Consulting and Professional Services

 Big Four (Deloitte, PwC, EY, KPMG) and large consulting firms run established placement programmes.
 Client-facing work from early on.
 High return offer rates for those who perform well.

-Pharmaceutical & Life Sciences
+Pharmaceutical and Life Sciences

-Marketing, Media & FMCG
+Marketing, Media and FMCG

-Public Sector & Charities
+Public Sector and Charities

-NHS, local government, Civil Service, and third-sector organisations offer placements, particularly for health sciences, social work, public policy, and management students.
+NHS, local government, Civil Service and third-sector organisations offer placements, particularly for health sciences, social work, public policy and management students.
 Lower pay but meaningful work and strong development.

-SMEs & Startups
+SMEs and Startups

 Student finance during your placement year